-Welcome to Blended and Online Learning Design, developed by the Vice Provost for Teaching and Learning at Stanford University!
+Welcome to Blended and Online Learning Design, developed by the Office of the Vice Provost for Teaching and Learning.
 If you would like to access the course materials without creating a user account, simply click the "Explore Course" button above.

 Blended and Online Learning Design is a guide to creating digital learning content at Stanford.
-It walks you through the design process from beginning to end and currently consists of the following modules:
+It walks you through the design process from beginning to end and consists of the following modules:

 - Introduction: How do I navigate these modules?
 What resources does Stanford provide for me?